What is slope and aspect in GIS?

 You only need one input to create an aspect map.
 That one input is your DEM:

-After running the Aspect tool , the output raster will be symbolized in the direction of slope.
+After running the Aspect tool , the output raster symbolizes based on the direction slope.
 Each slope direction will represent a slope angle range.

 You can reclassify the aspect map by changing the symbology and setting the number of classes.
 For example, if you only want to display north, east, south, west and flat classes in the color ramp, you can reduce the classes to 5.
 From here you can set breaks at -1, 45°, 90°, 135° and 180°.